 Method III – Uninstall applications with Safe Mode

-- Press Windows Key + R to open Run dialog (insert Run screenshot)
+- Press Windows Key + R to open the Run dialog

-- Type msconfig and press Enter to launch the System Configuration utility.
+msconfigand press OK to launch the System Configuration utility.

 - Navigate to Boot